-On February 17, 2022 the issuance of the consolidated financial statements was authorized by the Board of Directors, consequently, they do not reflect events occurred after that date.
-These consolidated financial statements are subject to approval at the General Ordinary Shareholders' Meeting, where the stockholders may decide to modify such consolidated financial statements according to the Mexican General Corporate Law.
+On March 10, 2023, the issuance of the consolidated financial statements was authorized by Juan Sottil, Vesta's CFO, consequently, they do not reflect events occurring after that date.
+These consolidated financial statements are subject to approval by the Board of Directors and the General Ordinary Shareholders' Meeting, who may decide to modify such consolidated financial statements according to the Mexican General Corporate Law.